smashmath/smashmath/_projects/discretesystems.md

 layout: distill
 title: Systems of Linear Difference Equations
 date: 2021-12-14
-description: Like systems of DEs, but discrete 👀
+description: Like systems of ODEs, but discrete 👀
 comments: true
 importance: 3
 category: works in progress